giguerch/CUFF/readme.md

 # CUFF: Charles utility functions using formulas

 1.  correlation: function to produce correlation matrix.
-The associated print matrix only prints the lower triangle part of the matrix.
+The associated print method only prints the lower triangle of the matrix.

+2.  cont.desc: function to describe continuous variables

-2. cross: crosstabs builder with an optional latex and excel output.
+3.  cross: crosstabs builder with an optional latex and excel output.
 See ftab also to print a table with frequencies and percentages in one table.

+4.  descr: function to describe a mixture of continuous and categorical variables

-3. freq: frequencies of a vector or a data.frame.
+5.  freq: frequencies of a vector or a data.frame.

-4. strutil: Series of string utility.
+6.  strutil: Series of string utility.
 For a more extensive set of functions use the stringi package.

-5. sum.n: sum weighted by the number of non missing values.
+7.  sum.n: sum weighted by the number of non missing values.

-6. meansd: mean and sd displayed in a string.
+8.  meansd: mean and sd displayed in a string.

-7. cf: Extract formated coefficient.
+9.  cf: Extract formated coefficient.

-8. clip: put a matrix-like object into clipboard.
+10. clip: put a matrix-like object into clipboard.

-9. ftab: add percentages to a table to get percentages and frequencies in the same output.
+11. ftab: add percentages to a table to get percentages and frequencies in the same output.

-10. meansd: function that combines mean and sd in the same output.
+12. meansd: function that combines mean and sd in the same output.
             To be used with xf.

-11. view: view matrix-like objects in a browser like in R-studio.
+13. view: view matrix-like objects in a browser like in R-studio.

-12. xf: Function similar to xtabs but applied to a continuous variable.
+14. xf: Function similar to xtabs but applied to a continuous variable.
         This function applies a function to a variable across levels of one or more categorical variable.